Skip to content

 Cultural competency tools and resources

-• Host discussions about racial identity, racism, and transracial placements.
+• Host discussions about racial identity and transracial placements.
 Navigating this complex conversation as a group leader can be challenging.
 We recommend using a discussion guide to help keep your discussion on the right track and to rely on group agreements to allow all of your participants to feel safe discussing difficult topics.

 • Invite experienced transracial parents and adult transracial adoptees to share their stories and answer questions.
 Note: those with lived experience are not obligated to share any part of their story that they do not want to share.
-Ensure that it’s clear from your invitation that they can say “no,” or that they could share in another way in which they could remain anonymous.
+Ensure that it’s clear from your invitation that they can say “no” or that they could share in another way in which they could remain anonymous.

 • Have all members review the same transracial parenting resources.
 Read books like I’m Chocolate, You’re Vanilla by Marguerite A. White, or Growing Up Black in White by Kevin Hofmann, and then lead a discussion of the resource during your group session.